markcharyk/data-structures/README.md

 A merge sort function.

+A quick sort function.

 When the sort functions are called from the command line, they will print out a simple comparison between best and worst case scenarios of sorting a large number of integers.
+With bonus analysis for pivot selection in the quick sort function.

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)